Types of Dentition

 2. Heterodont dentition

 i.
-Homodont dentition: in this type of dentition, the organism possesses or have the same types or sets of teeth.
-In this types of dentition, there are no specialized set of teeth for a particular type of function.
-All the teeth of a typical homodont dentition are of the same sizes, shape and functions.
-Typical examples of homodont dentition is found in the reptiles, amphibians and fishes
+Homodont dentition: in this type of dentition, the organism possesses or has the same types or sets of teeth.
+In this type of dentition, there is no specialized sets of teeth for a particular type of function.
+All the teeth of a typical homodont dentition are of the same sizes, shapes and functions.
+Typical examples of homodont dentition is found in reptiles, amphibians and fishes

-Mammals generally has four types or set of teeth.
+Mammals generally have four types or set of teeth.
 These are

 iii.
 Premolars and

 The type of teeth possessed by an animal depends on the types food it eats.